• Home

 August 18, 2022

-To work in the free mode, click “Switch to Free Mode”, if VIOSO 6 is not already started in this mode.
+To work in the free mode, click “Switch to Free Mode” if VIOSO 6 is not already started in this mode.

-To enter the Process just click “Calibrate”.
+To start the process, click “Calibrate”.

-The Core window will appear.
+The Core window will appear a window as below:

 These are the typical topologies that desktop spanning can be set to:

-Select method
+2. Select the method

 Select the screen or surface type you are working with.